 We believe St. Helena was born in Asia Minor in Depanum, which was later re-named Helenopoli.
 Helena was born into a poor, lower-class family in the Roman hierarchy.

 Despite her humble background, Helena married Constantius Chlorus, a military commander who eventually became a junior emperor.
-Helena gave birth to her only son Constantine in about the year 274 B.C.
+Helena gave birth to her only son Constantine in about the year 274 A.D.
 Twenty years later Chlorus divorced Helena to marry Theodora who was the daughter of Emperor Maximinianus Herculius which enhanced his status with the Roman upper class.

 First Lady of Rome

-When Helena’s son Constantine became Emperor of Rome in 306 B.C. his influence resulted in her conversion to Christianity.
+When Helena’s son Constantine became Emperor of Rome in 306 A.D. his influence resulted in her conversion to Christianity.
 Helena was eventually given the title Augusta and was considered the first lady of the Roman Empire.

 Constantine tasked his mother to travel through the Empire and gather holy objects scattered due to years of war and persecution.
 Helena’s pilgrimages led her to build churches on such holy sites as the birthplace of Jesus, the Church of the Nativity, and the site of His Ascension, the Church of Eleona.